- If you would also like to move from the Dev channel to the Beta channel but are unsure how to do it, follow our step-by-step guide.

 But how do we switch between these Insider channels?
 This article contains a full guide on how to perform this action.

-How do I switch from the Dev channel to the Beta channel?
+Should I switch the Dev channel to Beta?

-What can I do if I can’t change to Beta channel?
+What can I do if I can’t change to the Beta channel?

 Have you tried switching to the Beta channel but couldn’t?
 Rest assured that there is no error involved.
 The main reason for this is the fact that your hardware isn’t compatible.

 And you are also not alone.
-Many Windows 11 Insiders found themselves in a similar situation when tryin to change their channels.
+Many Windows 11 Insiders found themselves in a similar situation when trying to change their channels to Beta.

-Many are stating that they’re devices fulfill the necessary criteria for the new OS to function properly but are unable to move from the Dev channel to Beta.
+Many are stating that their devices fulfill the necessary criteria for the new OS to function properly but are unable to move from the Dev channel to Beta.

-Your best option is to look into upgrading your setup, so that it supports any future versions of Windows 11, and also waiting for further updates from Microsoft.
+Your best option is to look into upgrading your setup, so that it supports any future versions of Windows 11, and also wait for further updates from Microsoft.

-After these 10 initial days, which can be considered as a trial, you will not be able to roll back anymore.
-When entering the Settings menu to go back to Windows 10, you will no longer be ablt to select this option.
+After these 10 initial days, which can be considered a trial, you will not be able to roll back anymore.
+When entering the Settings menu to go back to Windows 10, you will no longer be able to select this option.

 If you decided to try out the Beta version but it wasn’t to your liking, all you have to do in order to go back is: